Skip to Content

 Note: the length of the dowel rod pieces may need to be adjusted depending on the depth of the hole in the ball knobs.

-Add a drop of wood glue to both ends of the dowel rod and insert in the ball knob as well as the drilled hole in the bottom of the riser.
-Also, add a drop of glue to the flat area of the ball knob and be sure that it is pressed tight against the bottom of the riser.
+Add a drop of wood glue to both ends of the dowel rod and insert in the ball knob and the drilled hole in the bottom of the riser.
+Also, add a drop of glue to the flat area of the ball knob and ensure it is pressed tight against the bottom of the riser.

 Allow to Dry

-In order to allow the glue to dry, I placed the riser on a level surface (the floor LOL) and placed heavy books on top.
-This will assure that the ball knobs don’t shift and become uneven.
+To allow the glue to dry, I placed the riser on a level surface (the floor, LOL) and stacked heavy books on top.
+This will ensure that the ball knobs don’t shift and become uneven.

 Rudy doesn’t understand what’s going on!!